-With respect to conflict resolution, Stephanie has successfully guided companies, business units and leadership teams through periods of opposition by facilitating open communication and understanding of positions and priorities.
+With respect to conflict resolution, Stephanie has successfully guided companies, business units, and leadership teams through periods of opposition by facilitating open communication and understanding of positions and priorities.
+Stephanie also counsels clients on ways to improve workplace culture and implement diversity and inclusiveness initiatives.

 (B.A., magna cum laude, 1995)